awayawm/event-ticket-sales/README.md

 	3. ~~tickets are emailed to customer~~

 5. web application generates reports
-	1. generates total sales (primary, split, total), sent periodically
+	1. generates total sales (select date range -> start date, end date) (primary, secondary, combined)
-	2. generates event sales (primary, split, total), sent periodically
+	2. generates event sales (select event)(primary, secondary, combined), sent at close of event or on demand
 	3. generate event ticket list that contains name, email, phone, raw records in a list
-	4. generate credit card transactions report, sent periodically
+	4. generate credit card transactions report, sent periodically.
+30 day cc status and

 #### Sprint
-* recaptcha on login
-* interceptor requires session.loggedIn to be true for admin pages
-* login page
 * comp tickets (you select a ticket and enter an name, email address, phone)
 * ~~periodically check cc status and update sales~~
 * fix qr code or figure out how to reliably scan it